 Whole life insurance definitely costs more, but is it worth it?
 It all depends on your needs.
 SingSaver guides you through every detail of whole life insurance and how this differs from other policies.

 We all know that getting life insurance is an investment.
 There’s a fair amount of money and time involved whether you get whole life insurance or another policy.

 Insurance plans cover your dependents in the event that something happens to you.
 Payouts are made in the event of your death, terminal illness, or permanent disablement.

 All life insurance types serve the same purpose, but we need to dig deeper in order to choose the best one for you.
 Let’s understand the key features of whole life insurance to know if it’s the best plan for you.

-Whole life insurance, quite intuitively, provides the life assured with insurance coverage for life.
-This could be up till 99 years old, or until death, giving your dependents lifelong protection.
+Whole life insurance, quite intuitively, provides the policy owner with insurance coverage for life.
+You could be covered until the age of 99, or until you pass away, giving your dependents lifelong protection.

 Most whole life insurance plans also cover total and permanent disability (TPD), with some offering critical illness coverage to boot.

 Two types of whole life insurance plans

 There are generally two different types of whole life insurance plans:

 - Participating whole life: A participating whole life plan consists of guaranteed and non-guaranteed cash value upon death.
 This non-guaranteed cash value would depend on the performance of the participating fund.